theKidOfArcrania/A.R.M.S./README.md

 ######Vampiric
 *(Some upgrades make things vampiric, energy crystals always do)* Weapons can be vampiric, which means that they absorb shields or energy to the player who attacks.

+#####Excess Parts
+*(When you draw or gain a part of a weapon that is already complete, you can either discard it, or salvage it/break it down for shields)

 ###Energy Crystal
 You can add an energy crystal to a completed weapon, changing the weapon to its crystal form
 You can use the crystal to destroy all upgrades on an opponents weapon, but it will consume the crystal